Tsawwassen to Swartz Bay 7 a.m. sailing, full - Victoria News

-Good morning ferry riders.
-The Tsawwassen to Swartz Bay 7 a.m. sailing is 100 per cent full as of 6:30 a.m. and the 9 a.m. sailing is 85 per cent full.
+The Tsawwassen to Swartz Bay 7 a.m. sailing is 100 per cent and the 9 a.m. sailing is 90 per cent full as of 7 a.m. on Thursday.

-The Swartz Bay to Tsawwassen 7 a.m. sailing is 100 per cent full as well, and the 9 a.m. sailing is 77 per cent full.
+The Swartz Bay to Tsawwassen 7 a.m. sailing is 100 per cent full and the 9 a.m. sailing is 81 per cent full.

 kendra.crighton@blackpress.ca